Manty-K/qrgenkit/README.md

-# qrgen
+# qrgenkit

-A simple QR code generator in Python
+A simple QR code generation utility with list, range, and single generators.